andburn-archive/maps-ent/documentation/Technical_Report/Technical_Report.md

 ##2.
 Project Plan

 (Frame of ms project created)
- Due care should be taken to accurately record details of which team member was assigned re- sponsibility for each activity
+Due care should be taken to accurately record details of which team member was assigned responsibility for each activity
 ##3.
 Software development methodology employed, requirements analysis
 (Adam has done research on this)